 Ravens investigate relevant local environmental issues within a ranging complexity of topics.
 Project based learning requires interdisciplinary group interactions and problem solving.
 These long term projects offer the opportunity to engage learners in higher order thinking skills and objectives.
 This approach develops nuanced attitudes and behaviors towards environmental stewardship.
 Ravens will identify and seek to work in cooperation with state agencies and private organizations within our community.

 The Ravens program ( ages 8,9) will meet on Thursdays from 9:30 to 2:30Eagles: Project based environmental education

 The Eagles will be investigating project based and relevant local environmental issues within a ranging complexity of topics.
 The Eagles class will compare closely to the Ravens program by working on long term projects and offering the opportunity to engage learners in higher order thinking.
 Eagles may identify and seek to work in cooperation with state agencies and private organizations within our community.

 The Eagles program ( ages 10,11) will meet on Monday's from 9:30 to 2:30

 Owls: Project based environmental education

-Louise’s Farm School is offering a new Owls class based on expressed interest.
-This Owls class will be for learners who are 12-13 yrs old.
+Louise’s Farm School is offering an Owls class based on expressed interest.
+This Owls class is for learners who are 12-13 yrs old.
 The Owls will be investigating relevant local environmental issues within a ranging complexity of topics.
 The Owls program will compare closely to that of the Ravens and Eagles project based programs.
 These classes will differ in the topics explored from program to program.
 Owls will be working with long term projects that offer the opportunity to engage learners in higher order thinking.The Owls program ( age 12, 13) will meet on Wednesday's from 9:30 to 2:30

 Natural Numbers and Nouns : Math and Language arts skills through nature based projects